andreas-schoch/dominoscript/readme.md

 The base instruction set is designed to fit on a single "double-six" domino.
 It consists of up to 49 instructions and is shown below on a 7x7 matrix.

-> Keep in mind that if you change into a higher "base", you will need to use a different domino to represent the same opcode than shown in the images you see alongside each instruction.
+> Keep in mind that if you change into a higher [BASE](#base), you will need to use a different domino to represent the same opcode than shown in the images you see alongside each instruction.
 E.g. a NOOP in base7 is `6—6` but in base16 it would be `3—0`.

 |     |  0                | 1               | 2                | 3                | 4            | 5                | 6                | CATEGORY                                      |
 |-----|-------------------|-----------------|------------------|------------------|--------------|------------------|------------------|-----------------------------------------------|